Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Penn State and its opponents have combined for 55.5 points only twice this season.
+- Penn State and its opponents have scored at least 55.5 points -- this matchup's point total -- only twice this year.

-- Maryland and its opponents have combined to score more than 55.5 points in four of eight games this season.

-- Saturday's total is 0.3 points lower than the two team's combined 55.8 points per game average.
+- Saturday's over/under is 0.3 points lower than the two team's combined 55.8 points per game average.

-- This contest's over/under is 8.1 points more than the 47.4 these two squads combine to surrender per game this season.
+- The 47.4 combined points per game that these two squads have allowed this season are 8.1 fewer than the 55.5 total in this contest.

 - The Nittany Lions and their opponents score an average of 51.9 points per game, 3.6 fewer than Saturday's total.